gkffzs/CEID/README.md

 #### List of courses
 The following list is not an exhaustive list, but a list of selected projects for a few courses.
 The complete course list can be found [here](https://www.ceid.upatras.gr/en/undergraduate/courses).
-Note that the first column points to the course's repository, while the last one points to the course's website.
+Note that the first column points to the course's repository, the second one contains the name of the course, the third one points to the course's website and the last one refers to what technologies were used for each course.
 So, in alphabetical order:

 | Repository | Course name                                               | Site | Used |
 |:-------------:| -------------------------------------------- |:-----------------------------:|:----------|